-The dynamical regime of the extratropical middle atmosphere is characterized by global-scale planetary waves, especially during winter-time.
+The dynamical regime of the extratropical middle atmosphere is characterized by waves and tides, in particular by global-scale planetary waves during wintertime.
 Planetary waves are globally coherent oscillations whose restoring force is the latitudinal gradient of planetary vorticity (Pancheva and Mukhtarov, 2011, and references therein).
 Planetary waves are a transport mechanism for chemical species, energy and momentum.
-They are known to propagate vertically from the lower to the upper atmosphere (e.g., Charney
+They are known to propagate vertically from the lower to the upper atmosphere (e.g., Charney and Drazin, 1961), but can also be generated in situ in the mesosphere and lower thermosphere (MLT) (e.g., Smith, 1996, 2003; Forbes et al., 2002).
+Supposedly, much of the observed spatiotemporal variability in the MLT is due to upward-propagating planetary waves (e.g., Krüger et al., 2005; Palo et al., 2005; Shepherd et al., 2007; Pancheva et al., 2008a, b).